 School and classroom grants can fill in the gaps sometimes left behind by limited school budgets.
 Grants help educators get resources they might not be able to otherwise.
-Since many grants have rolling deadlines, teachers and administrators can apply as needed.
+Since many educational grants have rolling deadlines, teachers and administrators can apply as needed.

 What is a grant, and what makes it different from a loan?
 Grants are typically awarded to schools to help them fulfill a specific goal, like improving their school library or implementing a new curriculum.
 The best part about grants is that, unlike loans, you don’t have to pay them off.
 For districts who need more financial support than their current budget provides, an education grant can be a much more helpful form of school funding over the long term than a loan.

 Below, we’ve created a guide on notable K–12 grants for teachers and school administrators—including grants created in direct response to the COVID-19 pandemic.
 Scroll through the application requirements and deadlines to find the right fit for your school’s needs.

 12 of the Best School Grants for Educators and How to Apply

 This educational grant provides up to $500 for teachers to purchase classroom resources such as books, curriculum, or audio-visual equipment.